LiquidITGuy/aoc/2022/javascript/reflexions.md

 ## Break
 I had to make a break since few days.
 So now I will keep the challenge and extend it until january the 13 one solve by day

+### Part 3
+No reflexion for this part I just made a refactoring to use reduce and optimize my code

+### Part 4
+For this challenge I choose to split the initialization and the run.
+Regarding the last days I'm disappointed with the code duplication.
+This time I choose a more reusable code instead of a more performance one.
+I will do fot his time a mix of class and fp (not so cool to read) but it will be usefull to choose my next days style.

+It seems that's I didn't fully understand the rules in my first guess (current commit if you want to check), my guess is 507.